Allocate a SLang_Load_Type object

 different values of x.
 There are at least two ways to do this.

-The easiest way is to use SLang_execute_function
+The easiest way is to use SLang_execute_function by passing

-.
+the string "my_fun".
 A better way that is much faster is to

-use SLexecute_function
+use SLexecute_function:

 int sum_a_function (char *fname, double *result)